Meet Your BrickKicker Team

 Other Offered ServicesOther Services We Specialize In

 Radon is a cancer-causing, radioactive gas.
-The Surgeon General has warned the radon is the second leading cause of lung cancer, killing 21,000 people per year in the United States.
-You cannot see, smell or taste radon.
-When you breathe are containing radon, you increase your risk of getting lung cancer.
+The Surgeon General has warned that radon is the second leading cause of lung cancer, killing 21,000 people per year in the United States.
+You cannot see, smell or taste radon, however, when you breathe air containing radon, you increase your risk of getting lung cancer.
 Testing is the only way to find out your home’s radon levels.
 The EPA and the Surgeon General recommend testing all homes for radon.
 If you find that there are high levels, the home can be fixed.
 Even very high levels of radon can be reduced to acceptable levels.

 Mold is a naturally occurring process that is present throughout the world.
 Some circumstances can provide adverse and potentially dangerous conditions to humans when certain species of molds are present in a home.
 Through professional sampling, the actual presence of mold can be determined and by what means would be necessary to treat the specimen found within the home.